hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![Create Credential no input yet](/img/create-credentials-menu.png "Generate Client Credentials 1st time")

 Once the Create Credential button is clicked, the following information about the OAuth (Open Authorization) will be shown.
-These are the Client ID and Client Secret information menu that is going to be shown only once.
+These are the Client ID and Client Secret information menus that are going to be shown only once.
 Please copy both client id and client secret to a safely recorded location.
-In the case that the user misses to copy these client credential information, then the user can only regenerate the client secret at later time using the Reset Client Secret menu.
+In the case that the user missed copying this information, then the user can only regenerate the client secret at a later time using the Reset Client Secret menu.

 ![](/img/api-client-credential-created.png "Credentials Created Close")